joonan30/rocube/README.md

 	- Positive set will be variants transmitted from parent to child.
 We assume these are likely true calls.
 	- Negative set will be a Mendelian violation call in one child but also observed in one unrelated individual.

-For HQ rare variants, we refine our positive and negative set to AC(allele count) == 2 in your VCF.
+To optimize filtering criteria for rare variants, we refine our positive and negative training set to `AC(allele count) == 2` in your VCF.

 ## Usage